Our mission

 Our actions

-During the camp, professional instructors and mentors from different fields guided children to explore Tamsui Old Street and the Waziwei Nature Reserve in-depth starting from environmental phenomena depicted in Chi Po-lin’s photography works in order to learn about the local culture and ecology and express their observations of the local environment and culture through video recording and photographic works.
+During the camp, professional instructors and mentors from different fields guided children to learn about the local culture and ecology and express their observations of the local environment and culture through video recording and photographic works.
 Through games and discussions, they identify problems, analyze causes, and articulate their viewpoints.